-7. Inventory
+6. Inventory

-We capitalize certain inventory costs associated with our Lymphosee® product prior to regulatory approval and product launch, based on management's judgment of probable future commercial use and net realizable value of the inventory.
+From time to time, we capitalize certain inventory costs associated with our Lymphoseek® product prior to regulatory approval and product launch based on management's judgment of probable future commercial use and net realizable value of the inventory.
 We could be required to permanently write down previously capitalized costs related to pre-approval or pre-launch inventory upon a change in such judgment, due to a denial or delay of approval by regulatory bodies, a delay in commercialization, or other potential factors.
 Conversely, our gross margins may be favorably impacted if some or all of the inventory previously written down becomes available for commercial use and is used for commercial sale.
-During the six-month periods ended June 30, 2008 and 2007, we capitalized \$1,000 and \$150,000, respectively, associated with our Lymphoseek product.
+During the nine-month period ended September 30 2007, we capitalized \$150,000 associated with our Lymphoseek product.
+During the nine-month period ended September 30, 2008, we wrote off \$153,000 of previously capitalized Lymphoseek inventory due to changes in our projections of the probability of future commercial use for the specific units previously capitalized.